clami66/AF_unmasked/README.md

 ./download_all_data.sh ../AF_data/ reduced_dbs
 ```

-If you have databases and parameters from a precedent AlphaFold installation, it is not necessary to repeat this step, just make sure that the paths inside `AF.flag` point to the right directories.
+If you have databases and parameters from a precedent AlphaFold installation, it is not necessary to repeat this step, just make sure that the paths inside `databases.flag` point to the right directories.

 4. [optional] Install [lDDT_align](https://github.com/clami66/lDDT_align) if you want to perform superposition-free structural alignments